Zeioth/power-rules-daemon/README.md

 - This program requires GNU linux.

 ## TODOS
+- The program works, but we still have to make it installable through cargo.
 - Is cargo gonna be responsible of installing the service?
 I assume yes.
 - Is cargo gonna create a default config file?
 I assume yes.
-- Implement log files support.
+- Implement propper log files support.